rUngruh/2025_RecSys_Reproducibility/README.md

 │   │   │   ├── ratings.dat
 │   │   │   ├── users.dat
 │   ├── processed
-│   │   ├── MLHD_sample
+│   │   ├── MLHD_processed
 │   │   │   ├── artists.tsv
 │   │   │   ├── users.tsv
+│   │   ├── Book-Crossing
+│   │   │   ├── books_w_genre.tsv
 ├── ...
 ```
 Add the path of `data` to `config.env`.

 ## Data Preprocessing
+Here, we provide the required steps to process the data used for our experiments.
+In case you want to use the provided data samples, pay attention to the additional _notes_.

 Navigate to the Pre-processing directory: `cd Pre-Processing`

 ### MLHD+
 - For initial insights regarding age distribution etc, run the script `MLHD_testing.ipynb`.
-- Then, the following scripts are used to sample the data, gather genres from the MusicBrainz API, and create the files necessary for the experiments:
+- Then, the following scripts are used to sample the data, gather genres from the MusicBrainz API, and create the files required for the experiments:

 ```
 # Sampling
 MLHD_sampling.py